Best Japanese Rice Bowls and Donburi Bowls for Everyday Meals

 In many Japanese homes, cooked rice goes to the freezer, not the fridge.
 Here is when each method makes sense, how to portion rice while it is still hot, and how to reheat it without drying it out.

-A compact 3-cup rice cooker is the sweet spot for small kitchens.
-Here are the best Japanese-brand picks for daily use, brown rice, and budget buyers.
+A compact 3-cup rice cooker is the small daily-appliance sweet spot for one or two people.
+These Japanese-brand picks focus on daily rice, brown rice, and kitchens where ultra-mini is too limiting.